hexdump0815/imagebuilder/systems/chromebook_trogdor/readme.md

   - see also: https://github.com/hexdump0815/imagebuilder/issues/44
 - lenovo chromeboot duet 5 - homestar
   - see also: https://github.com/hexdump0815/imagebuilder/issues/68
+- lenovo chromeboot duet 3 - wormdingler

 ## untested systems

-- lenovo chromeboot duet 3 - wormdingler
+- according to the dts files in the kernel there are maybe other trogdor models as well

 ## generic mainline linux on arm chromebook notes